josephfusco/new-tab-links/README.md

 # New Tab Links

-Supplies the data for the "New Tab Links" chrome extension via the WP REST API.
+WordPresss plugin that supplies the data for the "New Tab Links" chrome extension via the WP REST API.